- Country or region

 The EU works closely with Cambodia under the framework of the EU-ASEAN Cooperation Agreement to ensure an effective environment for trade and investment relations.

-Cambodia is a member of WTO since 2004 and, as a least developed country, benefits from the EU's Everything But Arms scheme, which grants unilateral duty free, quota free access for all exports, except arms and ammunition.
+Cambodia is a member of WTO since 2004 and, as a least developed country, benefits from the European Union's Everything But Arms scheme, which grants unilateral duty free, quota free access for all exports, except arms and ammunition.

-- The EU ranked as the fifth biggest trade partner of Cambodia, accounting for 9% of the country’s total trade (China 23.4% and USA 15.5%).
-Cambodia is the EU’s 61st largest trading partner (accounting for 0.1% of the EU’s total trade).
+In 2021, the EU ranked as Cambodia's fifth-biggest trade partner, accounting for 9% of the country’s total trade (with China at 23.4% and the USA on 15.5%).
+Cambodia was the EU’s 61st largest trading partner (accounting for 0.1% of the EU’s total trade).

 The EU and Cambodia